balanced/balanced.github.com/_posts/2013-03-20-balanced-payments-operations-automated-testing-continuous-deployment-jenkins.md

 ### Unit tests are not enough!

-Balanced (the company) runs a number of separate services internally, of which Balanced (the service) is just one.
-This service has to interact with our fraud system, our vaulting system, our dashboard system, and so on, and all these interactions need to be tested.
+Balanced (the company) runs a number of separate services internally -- mostly written in [Python](https://python.org), of which Balanced (the service) is just one.
+This service has to interact with our fraud services, our vaulting services, our dashboard service, and so on, and all these interactions need to be tested.
 Unit tests alone are not sufficient to verify all these interactions.

 For example, our fraud system may include a field called `csc_check` in its responses, containing information about whether the [card security